-- 6. On the 1st October 2004 Portugal and Spain signed an agreement in Santiago de Compostela for the creation of the Iberian Electricity Market (Mercado Ibérico da Energia Eléctrica - MIBEL).
+- 5. On 1 October 2004, Portugal and Spain signed an agreement in Santiago de Compostela for the creation of the Iberian Electricity Market (Mercado Ibérico da Energia Eléctrica - MIBEL).
 This agreement defined the basis of a future, single and integrated energy market for Iberia.
-MIBEL was defined by a set of organised (both the spot and the derivative markets) and non-organised markets where business is conducted on a bilateral basis (OTC). - 7.
+MIBEL was defined by a set of organised (both the spot and the derivative markets) and nonorganised markets where business is conducted on a bilateral basis (OTC). - 6.
 The initial organisation of MIBEL was defined as follows: - i.
 Derivatives Market: based in Portugal and managed by OMIP.
-OMICLEAR has been since the start the central counterparty to all transaction executed and registered on derivative contracts available on OMIP Derivatives Market; and - ii.
-Spot Market (day and intraday): based in Spain and managed by OMIE. - 8.
+OMICLEAR has been since the start the central counterparty to all transaction executed and registered on derivative contracts available on OMIP Derivatives Market: and - ii.
+Spot Market (day and intraday): based in Spain and managed by OMIE. - 7.
 To supervise and follow the development of MIBEL, the MIBEL Council of Regulators (CR MIBEL) was created with representatives of the competent authorities ("CA") of both Portugal and Spain which have the responsibility to supervise the market and the financial instruments and the responsibility to supervise the electricity sector: - i.
 Portugal: CMVM and ERSE (Portuguese Energy Services Regulatory Authority); and - ii.
-Spain: CNMV and CNMC (Spanish National Commission on Markets and Competition).
+Spain: CNMV and CNMC (Spanish National Commission on Markets and Competition). - 8.
+The supervision of MIBEL is performed in a coordinated form by the CR MIBEL without prejudice to the specific competences of each CA.